industrial-edge/qr-code-scanner/README.md

 ### Overview

-This application examples shows how to connect a QR Code Scanner via USB to the Industrial Edge Device.
-The scanned QR Code will be sent to a PLC and displayed in an HMI Panel.
+This application examples shows how to connect a QR code scanner via USB to the Industrial Edge Device.
+The scanned QR code will be sent to a PLC and displayed in an HMI Panel.

 ### General task

-The application reads the QR Code provided by the scanner and publishes it on the Databus to the topic corresponding to the OPC UA Connector, which sends the data to the PLC.
+The application reads the QR code provided by the scanner and publishes it on the Databus to the topic corresponding to the OPC UA Connector, which sends the data to the PLC.
 This topic needs to be created in the Databus in advance.
-Scanner type, plc tag, databus topic as well as databus credentials can be configured via an external configuration file.
+The scanner type, PLC tag, Databus topic as well as Databus credentials can be configured via an external configuration file.

 ![deploy VFC](docs/graphics/qrcode_task.png)